Babe (film): Accolades

+Video games

+In 1995, Sound Source Interactive released a video game for Windows, titled Babe: A Little Pig Goes a Long Way.
+Entertainment Weekly said: "[...] this cozy CD-ROM supplement should score with the young and wired."
+CNET wrote: "Ultimately, this pig is a bit short on plot.
+Nonetheless, the disc is well done, and may have enough appeal to make your diehard four-year-old fan squeal."
+In 1999, Crave Entertainment released a puzzle game for the Game Boy Color titled Babe and Friends.

 Sequel

 A sequel, Babe: Pig in the City, was released in 1998 by Universal Pictures.
 It was directed by George Miller, one of the writers and producers of the first film, and actors Magda Szubanski and James Cromwell reprised their roles.
 The sequel cost $90 million compared to the original film's $30 million, and it grossed $69 million compared to the original's $254 million.
 It also received weaker reviews than the first, with Rotten Tomatoes reporting that critics finding it "not quite as good as the original".